nus-cs2103-AY2223S2/tp/docs/team/dohaduong.md

 ### Project: Duke Driver

 Duke Driver is a task and contact management app that aims to help busy delivery men.
-Duke Driver is built by implementing CLI and GUI, helping to enhance users' experience.
+It is built by implementing CLI and GUI, helping to enhance users' experience.

 Given below are my contributions to the project.